khakhalin/notes/01_Tools.md

 Project management and knowledge management:
 * [[scrum]] - the methodology
 * [[zettelkasten]] - how to properly create and support this knowledge base
-* [How to do citations with Zettlr](https://docs.zettlr.com/en/academic/citations/) - #todo, this must be nice!

 # Good coding habits
 * Keep code clean (not smelly).
 Types of **smells** ([ref](https://www.thoughtworks.com/insights/blog/coding-habits-data-scientists)):